xvxx/vial/README.md

 _À la carte_ dependencies?
 Now you're talkin'!

-It's sort of like a picnic where the playlist is all 90s music and you have to bring your own beverage.
+It's sort of like a picnic where the playlist is all 90s music and you have to bring your own beverages.
 And food.

 To get started, just add `vial` to your `Cargo.toml`: